 If you have visible veins on your body, you may have felt the desire to get rid of them.
-Many people find that the veins they see on their legs or other parts of their body are unsightly and feel that they would be more confident if they were gone.
+Many people feel that the veins they see on their legs or other parts of their body are unsightly and believe that they would be more confident if they were gone.
 Both varicose veins and spider veins can affect how a person feels about their body.
 In some cases, varicose veins may even cause pain.
 Though there is no quick fix to removing these veins there are procedures available to help remove and reduce the appearance of veins.
 In this article we will outline the difference between spider and varicose veins, how they can be removed and what steps you can take to prevent them.

 What are Spider Veins?